-Although the Drafting Committee has been frustrated in a number of areas that the federal preemption doctrine limits its choices, the Committee decided that it did not want to risk having the RUAA voided on preemption grounds by giving special recognition to certain groups.
-Rather the Drafting Committee has attempted to address the adhesion situation in Section 4 regarding provisions of this Act which cannot be waived and in Section 6 on the validity of an agreement to arbitrate, especially Reporter Note 6.
-It should be noted that courts, in determining the enforceability of arbitration agreements under provisions such as Section 6(a) of the RUAA, have voided as unconscionable provisions in arbitration agreements that require persons to arbitrate in distant locations.
+2. Choice-of-forum clauses and, as a result, venue provisions have the potential to cause problems in adhesion situations.
+It should be noted that courts, in determining the enforceability of arbitration agreements under provisions such as section 6(a) have voided as unconscionable clauses in arbitration agreements that require persons to arbitrate in distant locations.
 See, e.g., Brower v.
 Gateway 2000, Inc., 246 A.D.
 246, 676 N.Y.S.2d 569 (1998) (holding unconscionable on ground of cost a clause which both required computer purchasers to arbitrate disputes in Chicago, Illinois, and also required arbitration according to rules of the International Chamber of Commerce which impose high administrative costs); Patterson v.
 ITT Consumer Fin.
 Corp., 14 Cal.
 App.
 4th 1659, 18 Cal.
 Rptr.
-2d 563 (1999) (refusing to enforce arbitration clause imposed by financing corporation on state's consumers that required arbitration to be heard in Minneapolis, Minnesota, and required payment of substantial filing fees).
+2d 563 (1993) (refusing to enforce arbitration clause imposed by financing corporation on state's consumers that required arbitration to be heard in Minneapolis, Minnesota, and required payment of substantial filing fees).